kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 ### Signing your Kubewarden Policy

-Signing a Policy, or what is the same, a container image, means just adding a new layer with the signature.
+Signing a Policy is done in the same way as signing a container image, means just adding a new layer with the signature to a dedicated signature object managed by Sigstore.
 In the Sigstore workflow, one can sign with Public-Private keypair, or Keyless.
 Both can also add `key=value` annotations to the signatures.